January 12, 2026

 An advocate for innovation and collaboration in public service, Roger holds an MSc in Innovation Management in the Public Service and a Diploma in Community Development from the University of Galway.
 He has previously served on the boards of The Wheel and the Marketing Institute of Ireland (West Chapter).

-Media Coordinator, Uganda | Global Health Advocacy Incubator
+Media Coordinator, Uganda | Global Health Advocacy Incubator (GHAI)

 Charles has been instrumental in fostering multi-stakeholder dialogues, amplifying the use of health data in advocacy, and equipping partners with tools to tackle drowning prevention and CRVS challenges.
 His work emphasizes community-driven approaches to policy advocacy, ensuring lasting impact.